raguay/MyNotes/Sermon. No Room.md

 1. There was no room in the inn
    1. Because of the census
       1. The first global census was declared
-         1. God's doing to get Joseph and Mary to Bethleham
+         1. God's doing to get Joseph and Mary to Bethlehem
          2. God's plan depended upon it
       2. People came from all over Israel
       3. The city was small